duduclx/graphina/README.md

 ### !!
 This project is not ready to use at this time !! ###

-this project is about have a supervisor server for:
+this project is about have a supervisor server with:
-- retrieve metrics from a cacti server to the influxdb in my case, the cacti is used to graph pdu, ups, and temp from a datacenter room
-- retreive metrics from a xivo server to differents database retrieve calls and dahdi metrics for global calls stats to the carbon service server metrics for global usage of the server and the postgresql
+- graphite using mysql database
+- grafana dashboard
+see details for more informations.

 # task list:
 ## supervisor server:
 - [x] have a working graphite
 - [x] have a working carbon
 - [x] have custom config for carbon
-- [x] have a working collectd
+- [ ] have a working collectd
 - [ ] have custom config for collectd
 - [x] have a working influxdb
 - [ ] have custom config file for influxdb
+- [ ] have a working elasticsearch
+- [ ] have custom config file for elasticsearch
 - [x] have a working phpmyadmin
-- [ ] have a working mysql
+- [x] have a working mysql
 - [x] have a working grafana
 - [x] add plugins to grafana
 - [ ] add custom dashbord template for grafana